How to Fix a Damaged Skin Barrier (What Actually Works + What to Stop Doing)

 Final Thoughts

 I had a mysterious rash for five years that dermatologists couldn't figure out.
-Turned out it was a nickel allergy plus a destroyed moisture barrier from trying every "miracle" product that promised to fix it.
+Turned out it was a nickel allergy plus a completely wrecked moisture barrier from trying to fix it the wrong way.
 The rash still pops up when I get too lax with my low-nickel diet (what, I'm never supposed to eat chocolate again?!?), but when I stick to the basics, my skin cooperates.
 And makeup sits so much better when I don't have literal scales on my face.

 This whole barrier repair thing isn't about perfection or 17-step routines.
 It's about learning to listen to your skin instead of bullying it into submission.
-Simple and boring works better than expensive and complicated.
+Simple and boring works better than expensive and complicated, it just doesn’t look as good on Instagram.

 Want my complete product list?
 Grab my free skin, health, and home cheat sheet.